iifl-logo

 The Company has investments in subsidiaries and associates, which are accounted at cost less any provision for impairment.
 The Management assesses the operations of the subsidiaries/ entities, including future projections, to identify indications of diminution in the value of the investments recorded in the books of accounts.

-Since the recoverable amount was lower than the carrying value of investments, the Company has recognised impairment loss of Rs.
-2,931 Mn for FY 2023-24.
+Since the recoverable amount was lower than the carrying value of investments, the Company has recognised impairment loss of 1,809 million for fiscal 2025.

 Profit before tax